evait-security/docker-multitor/README.md

 multitor --init 5 --user root --socks-port 9000 --control-port 9900 --proxy privoxy --haproxy
 ```

-For detailed information on how multior works and what options it provides, check out the multitor wiki https://github.com/trimstray/multitor/wiki/Manual
+For detailed information on how multitor works and what options it provides, check out the multitor wiki https://github.com/trimstray/multitor/wiki/Manual